Introduction: Why These Tools Matter...

 Pricing Comparison

-All ten tools are open-source and free to use, with no licensing fees.
-However, associated costs arise from hardware, cloud services, or premium features:
+All libraries are open-source and free to use, with no licensing fees.
+However, variations exist:

 Conclusion and Recommendations